syncfusion-content/uwp-docs/uwp/Radial-Menu/Checkable-Items.md

 # Checkable Items in UWP Radial Menu (SfRadialMenu)

-SfRadialMenu items can be checked.
+UWP Radial Menu items can be checked.

 ## Check Mode

-The CheckMode property for a radial menu item includes the following options:
+The CheckMode property for a UWP Radial Menu item includes the following options:

 * None: If the CheckMode is set to None, then that item can’t be checked.
 * CheckBox: If the CheckMode is set to CheckBox, then more than one item in the same level can be in checkable state.